jpswade/code-tasks/password-generator.md

 # Password Generator

-**Objective:** Create a password generator that can create a secure password, suitable for use in authentication systems.
+**Objective:** Create a password generator that can create a cryptographically secure password, suitable for use in authentication systems.

 It should be possible to generate a password by calling a method—you may choose